Partial Hospitalization Programs Demystified:

 Transitioning From a Partial Hospitalization Program to Less Intensive Levels of Care

-Before transitioning, the treatment team will conduct a thorough evaluation.
-They’ll assess patient progress, strengths, and challenges.
-They’ll also discuss a patient’s goals and preferences for the next phase of treatment.
-This evaluation helps determine the most suitable follow-up care.
+Before transitioning, the treatment team will conduct a thorough assessment.
+They’ll evaluate patient progress, strengths, and challenges.
+They’ll also discuss the patient’s goals and preferences for the next phase of treatment.
+This assessment helps determine the most suitable follow-up care.

 Creating an Individualized Plan

-Based on the evaluation, the treatment team will create an individualized plan for ongoing care.
+Based on the assessment, the treatment team will create an individualized plan for ongoing care.
 This plan outlines treatment goals and the frequency of sessions.

 In addition, it describes specific interventions tailored to each patient’s needs.
 As a result, it serves as a roadmap for long-term recovery.